torvalds/linux/Documentation/accel/introduction.rst

 Introduction
 ============

-The Linux compute accelerators subsystem is designed to expose compute accelerators in a common way to user-space and provide a common set of functionality.
+The GNU/Linux compute accelerators subsystem is designed to expose compute accelerators in a common way to user-space and provide a common set of functionality.